Talking with a professional about where your money is – and why – is vital.

-For those of you who currently work with us, we've been super active during the first quarter of the year making adjustments to your portfolio, and that near-3000-point correction in the Dow has since rallied back up 1200 or so points before taking another smaller dip this week.
+For those of you who currently work with us, we’ve been super active during the first quarter of the year making adjustments to your portfolio, and as we always say, the near-3000-point correction in the Dow has since rallied back up 1200 or so points before taking another smaller dip this week.

 For those of you who are clients, I feel we’ve been able to manage your accounts in a very positive manner that should put your portfolio in a good spot moving forward.
 This market volatility has actually allowed us to have risk-reward conversations with you, while looking at real numbers – here’s what it was worth, here’s what happened.

 Now, I know none of you like to see anything we own oscillate, but the reality is that the stock and equity markets do ebb and flow.
 This recent correction within a bull market has been a good conversation starter, and a reminder of the risk we all took in investing in securities.
 In addition to risk and reward, these conversations may have also included the individual sector as well as stock-specific stories on positions you hold within your portfolio.